Become a Tahoe Keeper.

 • Kayakers, paddleboarders, canoers, anglers, and beachgoers committed to protecting Lake Tahoe’s pristine watershed from the devastating effects of aquatic invasive species (AIS).

 eFoil? eSUP? eWake?
-Click here!
+Click here.

 Hand-launched watercraft with electric motors like eFoils, eSUPs, and electric surfboards are required to be inspected every calendar year and display their sticker on their vessel.
 Individuals with hand-launched electric watercraft are encouraged to register as Tahoe Keepers to learn how to Clean, Drain, and Dry their watercraft.